 Figure 10 shows the measured distribution of SET pulse width in case of 17-hour radiation.
 The number of SETs measured during this test is 40, after SEUs arisen in the measurement circuit are eliminated.
-The threshold values $T{th}$ of 8 filters were estimated using the procedure described in Section 4.
-The measurable range of pulse width was 116 ps to 807 ps.
-We can see the purpose circuit is applicable to SET measurement.
+The error cross section in the 204 inverters during the tests is caluculated as $2.6 \times 10^{-2} \mu m^2$ while the sensitive area is $12.5 \mu m^2$, whereas the sensitive area is defined as the total area of sesceptive drain regions.
+Although a similar inconsistency is also reported in [17], further investigation is necessary.
+The threshold values T{th} of 8 filters were estimated before the radiation using the procedure described in Sect.
+4. The measurable range of pulse width was 116 ps to 807 ps.
+We can see the proposed circuit is applicable to SET measurement.

-VI.
-Conclusion
+6. Conclusion

 We have developed new circuits for measuring SET pulse width in accelerated neutron radiation experiment.
 To attain sub-FO1-inverter-delay resolution, two circuits are devised; one uses electrical masking and the other adopts Vernier delay line.
 We also presented a procedure to assure the measured pulse width using on-chip pulse generator that can change pulse width.
-The preliminary experiment of alpha-particle radiation with a fabricated test chip confirmed that the proposed measurement circuit using electrical masking can be used for obtaining SET pulse width distribution.
+The experiment of alpha-particle radiation with a fabricated test chip confirmed that the proposed measurement circuit using electrical masking can be used for obtaining SET pulse width distribution.
+In future work, to more precisely measure SET pulse width, we will investigate the influecne of PIPB effect and inconsistency of the error cross section.